atzoriandrea/spark_tensorflow/README.md

   vpc_security_group_ids = [aws_security_group.Hadoop_cluster_sc.id]
 ```
 You can create the subnet_id on your AWS account in EC2 > Network interfaces > Create a network interface and choose the subnet for "us-east-1c" region.
-After the creation you can put it in the rows described above
+After the creation you can put its id in the rows described above

 ##### NOTE: If the security group "Hadoop_cluster_sc" on EC2 > Security Group is already in your AWS account, you must delete it in order to avoid duplicate error messages